Eagle Scout: Medal

-Medal manufacturer Stange was authorized to begin producing Eagle Scout medals in 1968, at the same time as Robbins – they created six distinct models.
+Medal manufacturer Stange was authorized to begin producing Eagle Scout medals in 1968, at the same time as Robbins- they created six distinct models.
 The 1968 version is very similar to the Robbins version, but the bend in the scroll is much flatter, more like a sideways V as compared to the S on the Robbins scroll.
 The BSA was added back to the front, and the obverse was returned to a full feathered design in 1970.
-A major re-design of the eagle pendant was made in 1974 to match the new NESA logo.
+A major re-design of the eagle pendant was made in 1974 to match the new National Eagle Scout Association logo.
 In 1978, Robbins ceased manufacturing Eagle Scout medals and Stange switched to the last design used by Robbins.
 Minor differences are in the white edged ribbon and the sterling silver markings.
 In 1980 the price of silver rose dramatically and the medal was changed to silver-plated, die-struck copper.
 Very early versions were silver-plated and oxidized, thus the scroll and pendant are black.
 Later versions were oxidized, buffed and lacquered to maintain the silver shine.
 Sterling silver medals were produced from the same dies and from this time were only available on special order.
 The year 1993 saw a number of changes.
 The clasp on the scroll was changed from the pin on type to a double clutch back.
 The pendant was changed to pewter and enlarged due to the lighter rigidity of the material.

 Custom Fine Jewelry (CFJ) took over the contract in 1999 and has currently created three types.
 The initial versions were based on the last Stange version but with the ribbon attached through the clutch pins instead of a bar (this led to damage of the ribbon).
 A small number of sterling silver versions were made, marked with 925.
 In later 1999, the dies were laser engraved, giving a much sharper look and the ribbon mount was improved to eliminate wear.
 The knot went from wire to a molded version in 2001.

 In the fall of 2006, the national supply division of the National Eagle Scout Association (NESA) began to issue replica Eagle Scout medals for specific wear on U.S. military dress uniforms.
 These medals were designed to be proportionate to other military medals: they contained the same pendant, but no scroll, and a ribbon that had been made thinner and more rectangular in shape.
-However, in December 2007, NESA stopped selling the mini-medal after service uniforming committees all contacted the BSA and asked them to stop promoting the medal for wear on military dress uniforms.
+However, in December 2007, NESA stopped selling the mini-medal after service uniforming committees contacted the BSA and asked them to stop promoting the medal for wear on military dress uniforms.
 The Eagle Scout medal is not authorized for wear on any U.S. military uniform.

+In 2025, to coincide with the organization’s name change, the BSA lettering on the lower portion of the medal was removed.